8 R Vector Operations with Examples – A Complete Guide for R Programmers

 6. Range Indexes

 To produce a vector slice between two indexes, we can use the colon operator “:“.
 It is convenient for situations involving large vectors.

 > # Author DataFlair > s = c("aa", "bb", "cc", "dd", "ee") > s[1:3]

 The index vector can even be out-of-order.
 Here is a vector slice with the order of first and second members reversed.

 > s [ c (2, 1, 3) ]

 > v = c("Hadoop", "Spark") > v

-We then name the first vector member as “First” and second member as “Second”
+Then, we name the first vector member as “First” and the second member as “Second”.